 - Factory Holes Pre-Drilled

 Dynacorn's premium quality one-piece full floor pan is a great alternative to replacing individual floor panels.
-The one-piece floor is constructed from high-quality stamped steel with a E-coat finish to help against rust protection.
-Dynacorn's one piece means no more long seams down the transmission tunnel, resulting in a great looking finished product.
-Advantages are, not only do you get a great looking finished product with very little grinding, but this creates a stronger floor as well.
+The one-piece floor is built from high-quality stamped steel with an E-coat finish to aid in rust protection.
+Dynacorn's one piece floor means no more long seams down the transmission tunnel, resulting in a great looking finished product.
+Not only do you get a great looking finished product with very little grinding, but you also gain a stronger floor as well.

 Product ReviewsWrite a review

 Hi I'm in the process of restoring an old Fairmont and was wondering if the floor pan made for the 79-93 mustang will fit a 1980 ford Fairmont coupe.
 The pans look identical but I've been unable to find a definite yes or no.

 this fits in a 1980 capri ?